-If an enrolled student is called to active duty, s/he should follow the standard procedures for taking a leave of absence from Hamline University.
-Undergraduate students should meet with an advisor in the Academic Advising office.
+If an enrolled student is called to active U.S. military service, s/he should follow the standard procedures for taking a leave of absence from Hamline University.
+Undergraduate students should meet with an advisor in the Center for Academic Success and Achievement.
 Graduate students should contact the Registrar in the Student Administrative Services office.
 The student should provide a copy of their military orders.